drewww/breach/docs/plan.md

    - some sort of dialog system?? how do I tell people what is going on?
    - I could build o
    - this COULD be where the fancier movement system is intersting to try.
 Can I make a fun "parkour" type course?

+   NEXT -- propagate the damage collapse into the prediction phase, not just the application phase.

 # PREDICTION